These are the lemon bars you’re gonna wanna make!

-Wondering what the verdict was with my MIL – did she approve of the recipe tweak?
+Wondering what the verdict was with my MIL – did she approve of this easy lemon dessert recipe?

 I know because I asked her, as she was licking her fingers and wiping powdered sugar off her shirt, her face and her fingers.

 She gave me an OMGOODNESS eye-roll with a YES! smile.

 Ahhh, that’s what I was looking for!

 I grow pink lemons and for a fun twist, if you find pink lemons at the grocers, you can also use them!

 Pink lemons have a tart finish, so the bars would have more of a POP! on your taste buds, than a smooth creamy lemon.

 Play!
 Go wild!